gravitational/teleport/rfd/0045-ssh_session-where-condition.md

 state: draft
 ---

-# RFD XY - RBAC `where` conditions for active sessions list/read
+# RFD 45 - RBAC `where` conditions for active sessions list/read

 ## What